Mimsqueeze/Codeforces-Solutions/Notes.md

 - returns both above pointers (returns a pair where first is lower bound, second is upper bound)

 # Data Structures

-## General notes:
-- By default, STL containers are pass by value, meaning a copy of the container is passed into a function
-- To pass STL containers through functions by reference, include the &

 ### Array
 - int arr[size];